 Contact Information by County

-Omnivorous and opportunistic in its feeding, gorging on all manner of living and dead material.
+Omnivorous and opportunistic in its feeding, gorging on all living and dead material.

 the worse it smells, the more likely a Channel Catfish will bite on it

-The Channel Catfish is found in many types of habitats from ponds, lakes and reservoirs to rivers, oxbows and bayous.
-It is highly abundant in the deeper waters of impoundments and large streams with moderately clear bottoms of sand, gravel or boulders and sometimes silt, provided the rate of deposition is low.
+Channel Catfish are found in many types of habitats from ponds, lakes and reservoirs to rivers, oxbows and bayous.
+It is highly abundant in the deeper waters of impoundments and large streams with moderately clear bottoms of sand, gravel or boulders and sometimes silt, if the rate of deposition is low.
 It is extremely adaptable; it does not need flowing water at any point in its life cycle or live food.
 Although common in the Mississippi River and its larger tributaries, it has been known to be in the smallest creeks during spring flooding.
 Adults seek cover around submerged logs, steep cutbanks or drift piles during the day, and feed in riffles and shallow pools at night.
 It avoids clear, cool streams, streams with high gradient, and dense beds of aquatic vegetation.
 Yearlings can tolerate considerable current and are often found in riffles or shallow pools.